 Blast from the Past

-Immerse yourself in the rich history of this coastal destination at Fort Fisher State Historic Site.
-Home of the largest land and sea battle of the Civil War, visitors today can explore the South’s largest earthen fort and the site of that historic battle, which features a reconstructed 32-pound seacoast gun and a restored palisade fence.
-Wander along the scenic trails surrounding the site to enjoy the shade from gnarled live oaks and discover interpretive signs detailing the site's history along the way.
-Inside, check out the 16-foot, 3D Battle Map that illustrates the final hours of the battle with narration and 5,000 moving lights.
+Immerse yourself in the area’s rich history at Fort Fisher State Historic Site.
+Home to the largest land and sea battle of the Civil War, visitors can explore the South’s largest earthen fort and the historic battle site, which features a reconstructed 32-pound seacoast gun and a restored palisade fence.
+Go for a leisurely walk along the site’s scenic trails and follow the interpretive signs detailing the site's history, then take a break to relax in the shade of the site’s gnarled live oaks.

 A Rare Natural Wonder